piptouque/HexaChord/README.md

 # Run

 Once the project has been built, simply run the command `./run_HexaChord.sh`.
-You might have to give exec rights to the script (`chmod +x run_HexaChord.sh`).
+You might have to give exec rights to the script (`chmod +x run_HexaChord.sh`) and also edit the path to Java.